FireWalkerX/bitshares-whmcs/README.md

 # Installation

-1. Copy these files into your WHMCS root directory
+1. Copy these files into your WHMCS root directory<br />
-2. Copy Bitshares Checkout (https://github.com/sidhujag/bitsharescheckout) files into your WHMCS root directory, overwrite any existing files.
+2. Copy Bitshares Checkout (https://github.com/sidhujag/bitsharescheckout) files into your WHMCS root directory, overwrite any existing files.<br />

 # Configuration

-1. Fill out config.php with appropriate information and configure Bitshares Checkout
+1. Fill out config.php with appropriate information and configure Bitshares Checkout<br />
-    - See the readme at https://github.com/sidhujag/bitsharescheckout
+    - See the readme at https://github.com/sidhujag/bitsharescheckout<br />
-2. Check that you have set your Domain and WHMCS System URL under whmcs/admin > Setup > General Settings
+2. Check that you have set your Domain and WHMCS System URL under whmcs/admin > Setup > General Settings<br />
-3. In the whmcs administration under Payment Gateways, find the bitshares extension from the dropdown and click Activate.
+3. In the whmcs administration under Payment Gateways, find the bitshares extension from the dropdown and click Activate.<br />

 # Usage